Highlights of Pennsylvania's budget agreement

-Highlights of a bipartisan spending plan for the 2017-18 budget year that starts Saturday:
+Highlights of a bipartisan spending plan for Pennsylvania state government's 2017-18 budget year that starts Saturday:

 THE BIG PICTURE

 —Increases spending through the state's main bank account to $32 billion.
-Including approximately $400 million to go on the just-ending fiscal year's books, the plan approves about $870 million in spending, or almost 3 percent, above the last enacted budget of just over $31.5 billion.
+Approves about $870 million, or almost 3 percent, in spending above the last enacted budget of just over $31.5 billion, including approximately $400 million to go on the just-ending fiscal year's books.
+Otherwise, increases spending $54 million, or 0.2 percent.

 —Lacks legislation to fund it and requires more than $2 billion in yet-to-be-identified cash to balance, according to lawmakers.